-How to easily review and revise class content with Kialo Edu discussions
+How to review and revise with Kialo Edu discussions

 But incorporating regular learning review strategies can offer a solution!
-If you haven’t given it a go yet, Kialo Edu’s argument mapping structure is a great tool for reviewing and revising content.
+If you haven’t given it a go yet, Kialo Edu discussions are great for reviewing and revising content.

 But why don’t my students seem to remember anything?